Saharanpur Uttar Pradesh, India Travel Guide

 Costs vary significantly based on your travel style, from budget-conscious backpacking to more luxurious experiences.

-Here is an approximate daily cost breakdown for different travel styles.
+Here is an approximate daily cost breakdown to suit different travel preferences.
 Prices are in Indian Rupees (₹) and US Dollars (USD).

 These estimates cover accommodation, meals, local transportation, and rudimentary activities.
 Personal spending habits will influence actual costs.